ishank-dev/TheDevelopersPlanet/README.md

 ## Contribution
 Feel free to contribute and create issues.
 Project open for contribution especially for first time contributors

-## Prerequisites
-You need to have xampp installed on your system in order to run this application

-## Running the application
-+ Copy the files inside htdocs folder (htdocs can be found inside the XAMPP installation directory )
-+ Run XAMPP and start apache and MySql server
-+ Go to https://localhost and see the application

-## Additional Details
-+ Don't forget to import the database file into phpmyadmin

 ## Features of the portal
 + Post status updates/photos